avniir/FontAwesome5PureCSS/README.md

 &nbsp;

 ## What's the idea behind this project?
-**Do more, install less.** This project gives you the strict minimum that you need to start using the 1588 icons of Font Awesome 5.
+**Do more, install less.** This project gives you the strict minimum that you need to quickly start using the 1588 icons of Font Awesome 5.

 &nbsp;
 &nbsp;